-The Smart HDB Town In line with Singapore's aspirations to become a Smart Nation, HDB will tap on significant innovations in Information and Communications Technology (ICT) to develop smarter HDB towns - making them more liveable, efficient, sustainable and safe.
+The Smart HDB Town

+In line with Singapore's aspirations to become a Smart Nation, HDB will tap on significant innovations in Information and Communications Technology (ICT) to develop smarter HDB towns - making them more liveable, efficient, sustainable and safe.
 HDB plays a key role in developing smart applications nationally under the Home and Environment domain.
 To guide the deployment of smart initiatives, we established the Smart Town Framework which comprises two layers:

-Enabling Infrastructure layer - This includes the sensing layer (cameras, sensors, Internet of Things (IoT), etc.), connectivity and transmission of data, and collection of data to enable big data analytics.
+- Enabling Infrastructure layer This includes the sensing layer (cameras, sensors, Internet of Things (IoT), etc.), connectivity and transmission of data, and collection of data to enable big data analytics. - Applications and Services layer This includes the applications introduced to serve residents better, and improve the planning, operations and maintenance of HDB towns.
+These services are grouped under five key dimensions as explained below.

-Applications and Services layer - This includes the applications introduced to serve residents better, and improve the planning, operations and maintenance of HDB towns.
-These services are grouped under five key dimensions as explained below. (a) Smart Planning Increasingly, HDB is using sophisticated state-of-the-art computer simulations and data analytics to improve the way we design and plan our towns, precincts and buildings.
+(a) Smart Planning

+Increasingly, HDB is using sophisticated state-of-the-art computer simulations and data analytics to improve the way we design and plan our towns, precincts and buildings.

 Collaborating with other agencies such as National Research Foundation (NRF), Singapore Land Authority (SLA) and the Urban Redevelopment Authority (URA), a 3-dimensional city model called Virtual Singapore has been developed which enables HDB to carry out applications like environmental modelling.
-Using various computer models, the effects of sun, wind and noise can be simulated virtually so that we can improve our plans before actual 23 April 2018 development.
+Using various computer models, the effects of sun, wind and noise can be simulated virtually so that we can improve our plans before actual development.
 For example, we could improve the placement and orientation of buildings to channel wind flow through the town to create a cooling effect and to improve air quality.
-More greenery could also be introduced at hot spots to reduce heat build-up.9 (b) Smart Environment HDB is leveraging sensors to capture real time information about the environment, such as temperature and humidity.
-Environmental data collected can be used to validate environmental models and carry out proactive upgrading of infrastructure in response to changing weather conditions in order to create a more pleasant environment for residents. c) Smart Estate Using ICT, we can monitor various estate services such as lighting, pumps, solar panels and lifts to better manage the services within the town.
+More greenery could also be introduced at hot spots to reduce heat build-up.9 c) Smart Estate

+(b) Smart Environment

+HDB is leveraging sensors to capture real time information about the environment, such as temperature and humidity.
+Environmental data collected can be used to validate environmental models and carry out proactive upgrading of infrastructure in response to changing weather conditions in order to create a more pleasant environment for residents.

+Using ICT, we can monitor various estate services such as lighting, pumps, solar panels and lifts to better manage the services within the town.
 HDB has developed a Smart Hub which will serve as a central repository of information received from these sensors, so that data analytics can be carried out to improve the performance and reliability of these services.
 With artificial intelligence, predictive studies can also be carried out.
 Such data analytics could facilitate pro-active detection and intervention to minimise disruption to services.

 HDB is also looking into the use of drone technology for façade inspections.
 Working with the Town Councils, it will enable timely repairs to be made.

+d) Smart Living

+HDB is building 'smart-enabled' homes in our test beds so that residents can benefit from the various smart home applications provided by commercial companies.
+Such applications include the Elderly Monitoring and Utility Management Systems.

-d) Smart Living \ Examples of modelling tools include Planning, Analysis and Exploration Tool (PLANet), HDB's map-centric application which integrates geo-spatial and textual data for town planning and analysis.
+9 Examples of modelling tools include Planning, Analysis and Exploration Tool (PLANet), HDB's map-centric application which integrates geo-spatial and textual data for town planning and analysis.
 The Integrated Environmental Modeller (IEM) can simulate the combined effects of wind flow, temperature fluctuations and solar irradiance on each other, as well on the surrounding urban landscape.
-HDB's City Application Visual Interface (CAVI) can assess the trade-offs among landscape.
 HDB's City Application Visual Interface (CAVI) can assess the trade-offs among proposed sustainable features in HDB towns; and propose the most cost effective combination of solutions to achieve the desired sustainability targets.